-What have US companies seen on this upbeat caribbean nation?
-In this article we will break down everything you need to know about nearshore outsourcing opportunities in Colombia.
+What have US companies seen in this upbeat caribbean nation?
+In this article, we will break down everything you need to know about nearshore outsourcing opportunities in Colombia.

-Colombia owns one of the best submarine cable connections in the Americas with over 10 submarine cables equipped with 4G technology.
+Colombia possesses one of the best submarine cable connections in the Americas with over 10 cables equipped with 4G technology.

 With over 57% of Colombians connected to the web, the country has one of the most widespread connections across the region and ranks second in smartphone user penetration in Latin America.

-Furthermore, over 60.000 entrepreneurs have created or renewed projects or companies with a focus on software and ICT.
+Furthermore, over 60,000 entrepreneurs have created or renewed projects or companies with a focus on software and IT.

 Because of their high levels of connectivity and modern infrastructure, Colombia ranks second in “readiness for business in the cloud” in Latin America.